Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 BALSAMIC utilizes `TNscope` algorithm for the variant calling of somatic SNV/INDELS in WGS samples.
 The `TNscope <https://www.biorxiv.org/content/10.1101/250647v1.abstract>`_ algorithm performs the somatic variant calling on the tumor-normal or the tumor-only samples, using a Haplotyper algorithm.
-The mathematical model of `TNscope` is based on `Mutect` with improved accuracy and performance.

 **TNscope filtering (Tumor_normal)**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^